 Bigelow's Tansy Aster

-Like the many other Aster flowers on the Colorado Trail, the Bigelow’s Tansy-aster has daisy-shaped flowers.
+Like the many other Asters in Durango, the Bigelow’s Tansy-aster has daisy-shaped flowers.
 Its delicate, yet striking appearance is enhanced by the pale purple to lavender petals that surround its bright yellow center.
 The thin, vibrant peaks stand in contrast to the arid Southwest desert where the plant thrives.
-Similar to the other asters in the area, the Bigelow’s Tansy-aster blooms from summer through fall.
+Similar to the other Asters in the area, the Bigelow's Tansy-aster blooms from late summer through fall.
 This aster is one of the many gorgeous native plants in Durango.

 Rabbitbrush (Ericameria nauseosa)